 Head-on accidents, when the front ends of two vehicles traveling in opposing directions collide, are often the deadliest—especially when the vehicles are traveling at high speeds.
 There’s a chance of ejection through the windshield or debris breaking through the windshield and injuring the front seat occupants.
 Drunk driving and distractions contribute to this type of car accident.

 These accidents are often a chain of events.
 If one vehicle strikes another on the highway and the surrounding cars are unable to get out of the way, more collisions are possible.
 Individuals who decide to leave their vehicles in these instances are at risk of being struck by other cars.
 Multi-vehicle pileups can become deadly when big rigs are involved.
+Determining liability can be difficult with multiple parties involved, which is why you’ll want a Philadelphia car accident lawyer on your side.

 A single-vehicle accident, as its name implies, involves only one car.
 This can happen when a driver is distracted and hits a fixed vehicle or object, or when inclement weather and icy conditions cause dangerous hydroplaning.
 While it may not seem as dangerous as hitting another vehicle, single-vehicle accidents can result in severe injuries and fatalities.